ps2maps/ps2maps.com/readme.md

 * Consider converting to a client-side single-page app.
 Not sure about this yet.
 Personally not sold on the whole Angular thing...
 ReactJS looks like better (and WAY faster) for custom web component support
 * Might switch to MongoDB, but this isn't a database heavy site so it doesn't really matter much
 * Integrate the latest LeafletJS 1.0 (beta), which has a ton of improvements and new features (including all the custom pane management features I contributed)
+* Add all the marker icons back in (locations of spawn points, equipment terminals, teleporters, turrets, etc...).
+The best approach to this is to be stored in `.json` files in the repo that anyone can fork, alter and create a PR for.
+This will make it very maintainable and easily allow any non-developers to help keep these up to date
+* Need to alter the Leaflet map to use a custom CRS that matches the PlanetSide 2 CRS instead of the Simple CRS with scaled values.
+This way, using `/loc` in game will actually match to locations on the map.
+This feature is in progress

 ### Contributing Guide